maariooors/maariooors/README.md

 # Mario Ramos 🎓

-Hello, I am a computer engineering student at Universidad Carlos III de Madrid (UC3M).
+Hello, I am a computer science student at the Universidad Carlos III de Madrid (UC3M).
 During my time in the degree, I have covered areas ranging from artificial intelligence (AI) to microprogramming and assembly with RISC-V.
 Throughout this period, I have also worked on the development of a video game, created a mini-shell in C, conducted an analytical study in R, and worked on many other interesting projects that you can find in my profile.

 My current focus is on learning about distributed systems and acquiring knowledge related to artificial intelligence and machine learning.
-Additionally, I have a public repository where you can check out all the personal projects I have worked on over time, ranging from very simple programs to some more complex and fun ones.
+Additionally, I have a public repository where you can check out all the personal projects I have worked on over time, ranging from very simple programs to some more complex and fun.

 ---